Body Psychotherapy Training

 Body psychotherapy is also known as Somatic Psychotherapy especially in the USA.
 The training is a development of the person, which invites becoming a fuller human being.
 The journey through the training requires curiosity and a commitment to delving deeply inside oneself.
 This has to be coupled with the emotional robustness to sustain the exploration.
 The training is best suited to those with a sense of vocation and desire to serve others.
 Being able to work competently and successfully as a body psychotherapist is dependent on the level of emotional maturity that a student develops during the training.
 Emotional development takes time and each student’s journey and the time that they need will be different.
 The fruits of the journey are having a sense of belonging, feeling a connection with others, and the environment.

-Open Evenings to find out more
+Open Events to find out more

-Friday May TBC 4.30 – 6.30 p.m. in person.
+Friday 4.30 – 6.30 p.m. in person.
 Please let us know that you would like to join the meeting.
+The next Open Event will be in the autumn.
 There are 12 places.
 The cost is £10.00.
-There will be an Open Event in May 2024.

 Diploma in